Recommendations regarding courses.

 Note:

-Sometimes core courses are scheduled on the same night as an elective but rotate class meetings on a hybrid schedule.
-Email Dr. Ensmann to request an override if Workday does not permit you to register for both (AND you're not overloading your schedule).
+Sometimes, two courses are scheduled on the same night, and class meetings are rotated on a hybrid schedule.
+Email Dr. Ensmann to request an override if you cannot register for both (AND you're not overloading your schedule).
 Include your plan to complete all courses in that email.

 Each 4-credit class should take you 10-15 hours per week.
 So, don't just enroll in several courses because you can.
-Please plan and consider the time you need to be successful in each of the classes.
+Please plan and consider the time you need to succeed in each class.

 Below is a copy of the ID&T course checklist.
 Complete all core courses and additional electives as you go through the program.
 To graduate, you must have a total of 36 credit hours.